FlashyGo/dotfiles/README.md

 # Dotfiles
-My Dotfiles, including customizations for neovim and awesome window manager.
+My Dotfiles, currently neovim and awesome window manager configs.

 # Installation
 1. Clone the repository to a folder somewhere on your system